-What is done for the psychological well-being of the monkeys?
+What is done for the psychological well-being of the nonhuman primates?

 Elements in the plan include:

-- putting monkeys into social groups whenever possible
+- housing monkeys in social groups whenever possible

 - pairing monkeys that live in cages to the extent that is possible without jeopardizing their well-being